WICG/anonymous-iframe/mozilla-sandbox-proposal.md

 It also means fully sandboxed iframe: `<iframe sandbox>` doesn’t correspond anymore to a fully sandboxed iframe anymore.
 It can be further sandboxed by adding `disallow-autofill`.

-One could argue that the autofill behavior is not specified and we can omit this flag from the anonymous iframe proposal.
-A note to the implementor can be added asking the them to disable autofill when it matters for security.
+One could argue the autofill behavior is not specified and we can omit this flag from the anonymous iframe proposal.
+A note to the implementor can be added about disabling autofill only when it matters for security.

 ## Popups with partitioned storage